 Sari Kettunen (1973) was born in Ilomantsi, East Finland.
-Nowadays she lives in Hollola and works in Lahti, Southern Finland.
+Nowadays she lives and works in Hollola, Southern Finland.

 As a young woman she lived first in Helsinki and then in Hamina, studying performing arts, sculpture and many handicraft techniques.
 She returned to her hometown Hämeenlinna to study at the Häme University of Applied Sciences, Wetterhoff, majoring in textile design.
 She graduated in 2001.